 Location of Jama Masjid Delhi: Situated in the old city of Delhi not very far from the red fort of Delhi is the Jama Masjid of Delhi, traditionally this area of Delhi was called as Shahjahanabad in the mughal times.
 The nearest metro station is the Jama masjid metro station.

-History and Architecture of Jama Masjid Delhi: - Shahjahan the mughal emperor was a very devout Muslim, unlike his father Jahangeer he prayed fine times a day kept all the religious obligations.
+History of Jama Masjid Delhi: - Shahjahan the mughal emperor was a very devout Muslim, unlike his father Jahangeer he prayed fine times a day kept all the religious obligations.
 It was Shahjahan who had shifted his capital from Agra to Delhi, Shahjahan built a shahi mosque which today popularly is called the Jama masjid of Delhi.

 Favorite daughter of Shahjahan “jehan ara” not only was a devout muslim but was murshid of sufi saint Moin Uddin Chisthi of Ajmer, She after the death of her mother Begum Mumtaj Mahal because the most important lady of the palace and infact is known to lead her father out of the mourning for Begum Mumtaj Mahal, her devout Islamic life and her importance sure was important for construction of Jama masjid and probably in her name the newly constructed grand mosque was also called Masjid-I-Jahan Numa.